-The 2016 Post-16 Evening is on Wednesday 9 November from 6.30pm in the Sixth Form Centre.
+The 2017 Post-16 Evening is on Tuesday 7 November from 6.30pm in the Main Hall.
 All Year 11 students and parents are welcome to attend.

 We are extremely proud of our Sixth Form, both in terms of the students we attract, courses on offer and achieved outcomes.
 Year on year our results have improved to the point at which we are celebrating our best ever results in 2015.
 The pass rate at A-Level was 100% and, even more impressively, our A/A* rate was 32%, which was outstanding.
 The national A/A* rate was 26% and for the Mansfield area this was 20%.
 These results were not accidental and highlight the commitment and talent of students, the quality of teaching and the support that students receive from our pastoral staff.
 I have the utmost confidence that students who choose to undertake their studies at The Joseph Whitaker Sixth Form will achieve their full potential.

 Our prospectus will provide you with an indication of the courses we offer.
 During the last few years, we have seen increased numbers of students enrolling in our Sixth Form Centre from other local schools; this transition has been very smooth, students have made friends quickly and their results have been excellent.